hwang75/hwang75/README.md

 ## Han

-I am a PhD student in the Department of Civil Engineering, UST.
+I am a PhD student in the Department of Civil Engineering, HKUST.

 ### Hi there 👋
 - 🔭 I’m currently working on ...